yousefelassal/quote-cron/README.md

 > To be tested is good.
 The challenged life may be the best therapist.

 > If you don't like something, change it.
 If you can't change it, change your attitude.

+> Ceasing to do evil, Cultivating the good, Purifying the heart: This is the teaching of the Buddhas.